-- 15.1 To continue to provide secretarial support for the Chichester Harbour Heritage Partnership - 15.2 To continue to support the Friends of Chichester Harbour with the operation of oysterboat Terror. - 15.3 To support and manage Chichester and District Archaeology Society Conservation Work Parties to conserve Second World War pillboxes and gun emplacements on Thorney Island.
+- 15.1 To continue to provide secretarial support for the Chichester Harbour Heritage Partnership. - 15.2 To continue to support the Friends of Chichester Harbour with the operation of the oyster boat Terror. - 15.3 To support Chichester and District Archaeology Society working parties to conserve Second World War pillboxes and gun emplacements on Thorney Island.